AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 # How to use

-1- For Data Preprocessing and Training please refer to the jupyter notebook.
+1-For Data Preprocessing and Training please refer to the jupyter notebook.

-2- For Deploying the app:
+2-For Deploying the app:
 Please downloading our pre-trained model from this link: https://www.dropbox.com/s/3qbu5n48gdnia3z/keras_model4.hdf5.zip?dl=0